processone/xml/README.md

 Depending on file complexity and size `xml_stream:parse_element/1` can be 8-18 times faster than calling `xmerl_scan:string/2`.

+This application is now called [fast_xml](https://github.com/processone/fast_xml) and was renamed after major optimisations to put emphasis on the fact it is damn fast.
+Development is now being done in fast_xml repository.
+This repository is kept to avoid breaking code that depend on it.

 ## Building

 Erlang XML parser can be build as follow: